simzero/cudaParticlesFoam/.github/README.md

 # Description

 GPU-accelerated particle tracking for OpenFOAM.
-You can use this repository without any compilation.
-Jump to [Running with docker](#running-with-docker) for more details, or follow the instructions below for a native installation.
+You can use this repository without compilation.
+Jump to [Running with Docker](#running-with-docker) for more details, or follow the instructions below for a native installation.

 # Credits